lkirkwood/netdox/README.md

 There are two sources of configuration for netdox.
 + A document on the remote allows the end user to tweak small behaviours.

-The config file is loaded from a user-provided path during initialization.
+The config file is loaded from a user-provided path during initialisation.
 The file is then encrypted and stored at the path given by the environment variable `$NETDOX_CONFIG` if it's set, defaulting to `$HOME/.config/.netdox`.

 You must set `$NETDOX_SECRET` to the value to use as your encryption key.
 This can be any string.